 Transmission and distribution system assets contributed to the District by installers are capitalized at the installers' costs and recorded as capital contributions when received.
-Also included in capital contributions are various grants received for infrastructure and payments received from customers for tap fees.
+Also included in capital contributions are payments received from customers for tap fees.

 Income Taxes

 The District is exempt from federal and state income taxes.